Axl Rose: 1994–2000: hiatus

-2001–2011: Touring in support of Chinese Democracy
+2001–2011: touring in support of Chinese Democracy

-After a warmup show in Las Vegas a few weeks earlier, Rose resurfaced with Guns N' Roses at Rock in Rio 3 on January 14, 2001, to commence the decade-long Chinese Democracy Tour, though the majority of its scheduled concerts over the next two years did not take place.
+After a warmup show in Las Vegas a few weeks earlier, Rose resurfaced with Guns N' Roses at Rock in Rio 3 on January 14, 2001, to commence the decade-long Chinese Democracy Tour.
 A surprise appearance at the 2002 MTV Video Music Awards was followed by an incident in November when a riot erupted at Vancouver's General Motors Place after Rose failed to show up for a scheduled concert.
 When venue staff announced the cancellation, a riot broke out, resulting in an estimated $100,000 in damages.
-As the band's line-up continued to evolve, his constant bandmates were guitarist Richard Fortus, bassist Tommy Stinson, and keyboardists Dizzy Reed and Chris Pitman.
+The riot led to the tour's cancelation by the promoter Clear Channel.

-After the tour was cancelled by the promoter, Rose again withdrew from the public view.
+After the promoter canceled the tour, Rose again withdrew from the public view.
 During this time, he joined Slash and Duff McKagan in a lawsuit against Geffen Records in an unsuccessful attempt to block the release of the Greatest Hits compilation album, and lent his voice to the 2004 video game Grand Theft Auto: San Andreas, as the DJ for the radio station, K-DST.
 In a rare interview in January 2006, Rose said "people will hear music this year."
 While Guns N' Roses toured extensively throughout 2006 and 2007, with several guest appearances by Izzy Stradlin, Chinese Democracy again failed to materialize.
-Rose did collaborate with his friend Sebastian Bach on his album Angel Down.
+As the band's lineup continued to evolve, his constant bandmates were guitarist Richard Fortus, bassist Tommy Stinson, and keyboardists Dizzy Reed and Chris Pitman.
+Rose collaborated with his friend Sebastian Bach on his album Angel Down in 2007.

-Fifteen years after its last album, in November 2008, Guns N' Roses released Chinese Democracy exclusively via the electronics retailer Best Buy.
+Fifteen years after its last album, in November 2008, Guns N' Roses released Chinese Democracy.
+The protracted development of the album cost $13 million, making it the most expensive rock album of all time.
+It received generally favorable reviews but undersold industry expectations.
 Rose did not contribute to the album's promotion; by December, he had reportedly been missing for at least two months and had not returned phone calls or other requests from his record label.
 In a subsequent interview, Rose said he felt he had not received the necessary support from Interscope Records.
 A year after the album's release, in December 2009, Guns N' Roses embarked on another two-and-a-half years of touring, including a headlining performance at Rock in Rio 4.